 - In September 2009, a development application was approved for the conversion of an existing warehouse into an 896 sq.m grocery store at 21-23 Erskineville Road, Newtown. - ii.
+While no Development Application has yet been submitted, discussions with council suggest that the Ashmore Precinct (in Erskineville) may, upon development, include small convenience retail facility incorporating a supermarket. - iii.
 A Major Projects application has been submitted for a mixed use residential/retail development within the primary sector on Old Canterbury Road (in Lewisham), approximately 3.7 km north-west of Marrickville Metro.
-The proposed development comprises a ground level local shopping centre containing approximately 12,400 sq.m of retail floorspace and anchored by a 3,345 sq.m supermarket. - iii.
-A small IGA supermarket of around 670 sq.m is currently under construction in Alexandria.
-This development will also contain a liquor store in a basement level, once completed over the next few months. - iv.
+The proposed development comprises a ground level local shopping centre containing approximately 12,400 sq.m of retail floorspace and anchored by a 3,345 sq.m supermarket. - iv.
 A mixed use development is proposed within the secondary east sector at 2-10 Fountain Street, adjoining the existing Dan Murphy's Liquor outlet in Alexandria.
-This development is planned to include a total floor area of approximately 5,250 sq.m, comprising 4,342 sq.m of retail floorspace (including a supermarket), 815 sq.m of commercial floorspace and a cafe of 93 sq.m. - A mixed use development within the tertiary east sector, at 7-9 Gibbons Street, being consider under the NSW Department of Planning's Major Projects Assessment.
+This development is planned to include a total floor area of approximately 5,250 sq.m, comprising 4,342 sq.m of retail floorspace (including a supermarket), 815 sq.m of commercial floorspace and a cafe of 93 sq.m.

+- v.
+A mixed use development within the tertiary east sector, at 7-9 Gibbons Street, being consider under the NSW Department of Planning's Major Projects Assessment.
 This project will involve the construction of an 18 storey building that will include retail, commercial and residential uses.
-It is proposed that the building will have a total gross floor area of 11,324 sq.m, including 1,610 sq.m of retail floorspace anchored by a small format supermarket.
+It is proposed that the building will have a total gross floor area of 11,324 sq.m, including 1,610 sq.m of retail floorspace anchored by a small format supermarket. - vi.

-- vi.
-An IGA supermarket is currently under construction within the secondary east sector at the corner of Wyndham and McEvoy Streets, Alexandria.
-The proposed development will include a 670 sq.m supermarket at the ground floor level with a 277 sq.m liquor store at basement level. - vii.
 An IGA supermarket of 2,200 sq.m on the ground floor of the South Sydney Leagues Club was approved in November 2009.
-The site is located within the tertiary east sector on Chalmers Street. - viii.
+The site is located within the tertiary east sector on Chalmers Street. - vii.
 An Aldi supermarket of approximately 1,500 sq.m was approved in December 2009 at an existing commercial building known as the 'Valiant Hire' site, located within the tertiary east sector on Bourke Street, Waterloo.
-In addition to the supermarket, the ground floor level will accommodate five retail spaces with a total gross floor area of approximately 865 sq.m and two cafes of totalling 94 sq.m. - ix.
+In addition to the supermarket, the ground floor level will accommodate five retail spaces with a total gross floor area of approximately 865 sq.m and two cafes of totalling 94 sq.m. - viii.
 Victoria Park is an approved mixed use development located within the tertiary south east sector, which will be developed over two Stages.
-Stage 1 includes commercial and residential floorspace, with Stage 2 containing a total retail floorspace of approximately 8,600 sq.m, and including a Coles supermarket of around 4,000 sq.m. - x.
+Stage 1 includes commercial and residential floorspace, with Stage 2 containing a total retail floorspace of approximately 8,600 sq.m, and including a Coles supermarket of around 4,000 sq.m. - ix.
 Clemton Park Village is a mixed use development proposed in the tertiary south west sector, which will contain a total of 5,300 sq.m of retail floorspace, anchored by a 2,585 sq.m supermarket.